Category Archives: France

 Bordeaux: Chateau Smith Haut Lafitte - Day One

-Onto the Medoc!
+Onto the Medoc

 Chateau MargauxWhat better introduction to the Medoc than Château Margaux.
 This is classified as a first growth (Premier Cru Classé), considered by most to produce the greatest wines of Bordeaux.
 We snapped the famous shot of the Château and headed to the cellars for our tour and tasting.
-This set the tone for the day.

 Château Pichon Lalande, PauillacChâteau Pichon Lalande, PauillacOnward to Château Pichon Lalande to the commune of Pauillac, where we watched the wines being racked in barrels as they matured in their first year chai (cellar).
 We then enjoyed an exquisite lunch with the head of the property, Gildas d’Ollone.
 Over lunch Gildas shared his stories of the Bordeaux wine trade, including his visits from Robert Parker, and his endearing tales of his aunt, Madame May-Eliane de Lencquesaing, who through an iron fist transformed the property to the super second growth that it is today.

 Château Cos D'Estournel, Saint-Estèphe in the Medoc, Bordeaux FranceNext we headed to the far north of the Medoc to the commune of Saint-Estèphe, home to some of the most powerful and long-lasting wines of the world.
-We visited Château Cos d’Estournel, a second growth property run by the Prats family, where the oriental inspired architecture, complete with pagoda towers, matches the rich flavours of the wines.
+We visited Château Cos d’Estournel, a second growth property run by the Prat family, where the oriental inspired architecture, complete with pagoda towers, matches the rich flavours of the wines.
 This property uses cutting edge innovations, showcased in a futuristic winery that we viewed from an overhead catwalk, to produce wines that are approachable at a much younger age than most from this region.

 Bordeaux - Chateau Ducru Beaucaillou, Saint Julien